History of Everton F.C.: Roberto Martínez era (2013–2016)

-However, they performed strongly in the Europa League, winning their group in five matches.
+However, they performed strongly in the Europa League, winning their group in 5 matches.
 This included 4–1 and 2–0 wins over eventual German Bundesliga runners-up Wolfsburg.
-Everton drew Swiss club Young Boys in the Round of 16 and defeated them 7–2 on aggregate, with Lukaku netting five goals.
-In the next round, Everton won 2–1 home to Dynamo Kyiv, but were eliminated with a 5–2 defeat in the return leg in Kyiv.
-Lukaku's eight goals in nine Europa League matches would still give him the competition's Golden Boot.
+Everton drew Swiss club Young Boys in the Round of 16 and defeated them 7–2 on aggregate, with Lukaku netting 5 goals.
+In the next round, Everton won 2–1 at home against Dynamo Kyiv, but were eliminated with a 5–2 defeat in the return leg in Kyiv.
+Lukaku's 8 goals in 9 Europa League matches would still give him the competition's Golden Boot.

-Back in the league, Everton won six of their last ten matches, including a 3–0 win over Manchester United at Goodison Park, to push for 11th place at the end of the season on 47 points, 25 less than the previous season.
+Back in the league, Everton won 6 of their last 10 matches, including a 3–0 win over Manchester United at Goodison Park, to push for 11th place at the end of the season on 47 points, 25 less than the previous season.
 The winter loan signing of Aaron Lennon from Tottenham helped the cause, while Eto'o left on a free for Sampdoria.
-This concluded a largely poor league performance, in which Lukaku led the team with ten goals.
+This concluded a largely poor league performance, in which Lukaku led the team with 10 goals.

 Domestic cups also brought little success; the club won no cup matches.
-In the League Cup, Everton had lost out 3–0 to Swansea City in the third round, while in the FA Cup, Everton lost on penalties to West Ham United, also in the third round.
+In the League Cup, Everton lost 3–0 to Swansea City in the third round, while in the FA Cup, Everton lost on penalties to West Ham United, also in the third round.

 Despite the poor performance, Roberto Martínez stayed for the 2015–16 season.
-In the summer, Gerard Deulofeu was brought back in on a permanent deal for £6 million, while midfielder Tom Cleverley was brought in on a free transfer from Manchester United.
+During the summer, Gerard Deulofeu was brought back in on a permanent deal for £6 million, while midfielder Tom Cleverley was brought in on a free transfer from Manchester United.
 Two South Americans joined the squad as well – Argentinian centre back Ramiro Funes Mori was purchased from River Plate for £9.5 million and Uruguayan striker Leandro Rodríguez was purchased for £500,000 from River Plate Montevideo.
 Aaron Lennon was also signed on a permanent deal from Spurs for a fee of £4.5 million.

 Results still proved to be inconsistent however, with the New Year seeing Everton firmly ensconced in mid-table, although the Capital One Cup provided some solace, as the club reached the semi-finals where they would meet Manchester City; unfortunately, they would fall here.
 In the January window, Everton purchased striker Oumar Niasse from Lokomotiv Moscow for £13.5 million.

 On 27 February, the club officially confirmed the arrival of a new 49.9% shareholder in Farhad Moshiri, an Iranian billionaire who had previously owned a stake in Arsenal.

-On 12 May 2016, Martinez was sacked by the club in the face of vocal fan protests against his management in the wake of defeats to rivals Liverpool at Anfield, and in the semi-final of the FA Cup to Manchester United.
+On 12 May 2016, Martinez was sacked by the club in the face of vocal fan protests against his management in the wake of defeats to rivals Liverpool at Anfield and in the semi-final of the FA Cup to Manchester United.
 The club ended the season in 11th position, for the second season running.